anders529/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    To capture information regarding the users visit to the page.
+This can include location information, or login status.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    This applies a salted hash algorithm to passwords so that it is difficult to decode and safe to store in the database.

 - [ ] What does bcrypt do to slow down attackers?

+    It utilizes salt and hashing algorithms that create large pools of possible character combinations, making brute force cracking attempts that are nearly impossible to achieve.

 - [ ] What are the three parts of the JSON Web Token?

+    Data, Secret key, Subject

 ## Minimum Viable Product